toshi0383/TVMLKitchen/README.md

 and more...

 ## Note
-TVMLKit cannot detect the scroll event, which means we have no chance to know if a user has scrolled to the end.
-This is why Kitchen cannot load additional data after the template is loaded onto the navigationController.
-We don't know when to inject additional data.
-Well, even if we could know the timing, I don't know how to reload the collectionView or tableView on the template after it's loaded.
+We don't know when or how to inject additional data onto already presented TVML view.
-So for now, if you need 100% dynamic behavior, I suppose you should go ahead and use UIKit.
+For now, if you need 100% dynamic behavior, go ahead and use UIKit.

 # Installation